Abergele and Pensarn railway station: Abergele train disaster

 On 20 August 1868, the Irish Mail collided with some runaway goods wagons which had been left on the running line between Abergele & Pensarn and Llandulas stations.
-The accident was, at the time, the worst railway disaster in Britain.
+The accident was, at the time, the worst railway disaster in Britain with 33 fatalities.

 Facilities

 The station is unstaffed and intending passengers must purchase tickets from the ticket vending machine on platform 2 prior to travel.
 The former ticket office next to platform 2 and the waiting rooms on each side still stand, but are no longer in rail use - waiting shelters are provided for passengers on each platform.
 Train running information is offered via CIS screens, customer help points and timetable poster boards, along with a payphone on platform 2.
 Step-free access is available to both platforms via ramps from the road bridge linking them.

+Passenger volume

 Services

 The station is served by an hourly service in each direction (weekdays) on the Manchester to Llandudno route operated by Transport for Wales and calling at Manchester Piccadilly, Manchester Oxford Road, Newton-le-Willows, Earlestown, Warrington Bank Quay, Runcorn East, Frodsham, Helsby, Chester, Shotton, Flint, Prestatyn, Rhyl, Colwyn Bay, Llandudno Junction, Deganwy and Llandudno.
 A few services between Crewe/Birmingham International/Cardiff Central and Holyhead also call at peak periods and in the late evening.

 On Sundays, the service is provided by Holyhead to Crewe trains, which call hourly each way from late afternoon (only certain trains call during the morning & early afternoon, resulting in sizeable gaps in the timetable).